In Search Of Yummy-ness

 These compact dwarf plants grow to be only about 20-30 cm (8-12") tall, making them well-suited to small containers.

-This plant delivers lots of perfectly red round cherry tomatoes, with classic sweet cherry tomato flavour. and the plant is very easy to grow and maintain.
+This plant delivers lots of perfectly red, round cherry tomatoes, with classic sweet cherry tomato flavour.
+And the plant is very easy to grow and maintain.

 Buy Red Robin tomatoes from West Coast Seeds (affiliate link).